nrginger/paraphraser-caila-gpt-service/README.md

 2. Set values for `batch_size` (number of rephrased texts) and `diversity` (temperature) in JSON format.

-> ℹ️ Temperature in GPT models is a parameter (from 0 to 2) that controls randomness and creativity of the output:
+   > ℹ️ Temperature in GPT models is a parameter (from 0 to 2) that controls randomness and creativity of the output:/n
-      - Low temperature (close to 0) = more focused, deterministic, and conservative responses.
+         - Low temperature (close to 0) = more focused, deterministic, and conservative responses./n
-      - Medium temperature (close to 1) = standard level of creativity.
+         - Medium temperature (close to 1) = standard level of creativity./n
-      - High temperature (close to 2) = more random, diverse, and creative responses.
+         - High temperature (close to 2) = more random, diverse, and creative responses./n

 3. Try sending a request with a JSON body like
 `{